 If you are looking to bring a foreign performer into Australia to work on a television or film production, the Migration Regulations require that visa applications are supported by a certificate given by the Arts Minister.
-Decisions on issuing visas are made by the Department of Immigration and Border Protection.
+Decisions on issuing visas are made by the Department of Home Affairs.

 The Arts Minister makes decisions on issuing certificates through the Foreign Actor Certification Scheme.
 We assess applications and provide advice to help with this decision making process.
 The Foreign Actor Certification Scheme ensures that Australians working in the entertainment industry are given a fair opportunity to gain employment in film and television productions shot in Australia, and that Australian voices are heard in Australian productions.